qaware/protocurl/README.md

   a docker container.
   * Explain, that goReleaser is used.
 * Release the latest version on docker, via GitHub action under `qaware/protocurl`
-* Check, if all mandatory arguments are given, and report errors otherwise.
-* Since the base image seems to not be updated since a while, it would be better to directly include the most important commands via from its [Dockerfile](https://github.com/znly/docker-protobuf/blob/master/Dockerfile) into protoCURL directly
 * `docker scan`
 * Add note, that on some platforms such as Windows, an empty request text will not properly function if used with "".
   One will need " " (with a space) instead.